Newly arrived international staff at AU

 No deadline

-Read more about insurance
+Read more about insurance on our Insurance page and on Lifeindenmark

-When you have a CPR number, you can sign up for Danish lessons through the the state-supported language-learning programme.
+When you have a CPR number, you can sign up for Danish lessons through the state-supported language-learning programme.
 The programme is free of charge (you only need to pay a deposit) and is available to both you and your accompanying partner.
 Your lessons will be held at a language school or at an AU location.

 Read more about learning Danish through the state-supported programme

-Step 10: Choose a dentist
+Choose a dentist

 In Denmark, dental care is partly subsidised by the state.
 You will have to pay for check-ups and treatments, but part of the bill is paid by the government - and this part will be automatically deducted before you are charged.
 You are free to choose any dentist.
 People under 18 get free dental treatment.